ivs-kuleuven/platosim3/_sources/run_input.rst.txt

       CTI/Short2013/**TrapCaptureCrossSection:** :guilabel:`Allowed values` :math:`> \{0, 0, 0, 0\} \, \text{m}^2`

       Array holding the trap capture cross-section :math:`\sigma` for each of the considered trap species.
 This is used to calculated the :math:`\alpha` value in Eq.
 (22) of Short et al. (2013).
-In this formula, the charge transfer time is used as value for :math:`$t`.
+In this formula, the charge transfer time is used as value for :math:`t`.

       CTI/Short2013/**ReleaseTime:** :guilabel:`Allowed values` :math:`> \{0, 0, 0, 0\}` s